hydroperx/metro.js/README.md

 # Metro components

-Set of React components using the Metro design.
+A component and icon library for React using the Metro design.

 ## Getting started